Standards of Satisfactory Academic Progress Frequently Asked Questions

 No. If you are in good academic standing you can still attend NDSU, you just cannot receive federal aid while you are on disqualification.
-If you are in need of funding to cover your educational costs you may wish to consider an alternative loan.
-Information on alternative loan options can be found by clicking
+If you are in need of funding to cover your educational costs you may wish to consider aprivate student loan.
+Information on private student loan options can be found by clicking

 What if I have a grade change?

-If you have a grade that is changed or posted after you have been placed on financial aid warning or disqualification you should notify Student Financial Services once the grade has been posted to your transcript.
+If you have a grade that is changed or posted after you have been placed on financial aid warning or disqualification you should notify Financial Aid and Scholarships once the grade has been posted to your transcript.